-A report prepared annually by King's College London (King's report) in conjunction with the Adjudication Society19 provides data that can be compared to the Annual Report of the Chairperson of the Construction Contracts Adjudication Panel.
-The King's report is based upon a UK wide industry data set for adjudication that has been in operation in the UK for well over 25 years, with circa 2,00020 adjudications annually, where it would be considered both dependable and robust.
+Report of the Chairperson of the Construction Contracts Adjudication Panel.
+The King's Report is based upon a UK-wide industry data set for adjudication that has been in operation in the UK for well over twenty-five years, with circa 2,00019 adjudications annually, and is considered both dependable and robust.

-In the case of the time to issue a decision, the King's report advises that 12% of decisions are issued within 28 days, and 60% of decisions are issued between day 29 and day 42.21 In Ireland there is an improvement in equivalent data where 40% of decisions issued within 28 days and 35% within 42 days.22 With regard to the hourly rate charged by adjudicators in compiling their fee, the King's report confirms a median hourly rate of between £301 and £35023.
-In Ireland, the average hourly rate across the 58 sample returns is €275,24 which is less than the comparable hourly rate in the UK.
+In the case of the time to issue a decision, the King's Report advises that 12% of decisions are issued within twenty-eight days, and 60% of decisions are issued between day twenty-nine and day forty-two.
+20 In Ireland there is an improvement in equivalent data with 40% of decisions issued within twenty-eight days and 35% within forty-two days.
+21 With regard to the hourly rate charged by adjudicators, the King's Report confirms a median hourly rate of between £301 and £350.
+22 In Ireland, the average hourly rate across the fifty-eight sample returns is EUR 275, 23 which is less than the comparable hourly rate in the UK.

-This data is reflected in the author's anecdotal research that suggests that most adjudicators in Ireland spend between 30 and 50 hours on a dispute of average complexity.
-It has been said by a leading commentator in the UK that 'For anything other than the most menial of adjudications, the adjudicator is likely to spend at least 30 hours...25 The Kings report advises that 'Adjudicators typically spend between 34 and 47 hours per adjudication26 and that 'The median of total fees charged by adjudicators falls between £12,001 and £14,000'.27 Using the anecdotal research range of 30 to 50 hours of expended time, for an adjudication in Ireland, results in a fee of between €8,250
+This data is reflected in the author's anecdotal research, which suggests that most adjudicators in Ireland spend between 30 and 50 hours on a dispute of average complexity.
+It has been said by a leading commentator in the UK that 'For anything other than the most menial of adjudications, the adjudicator is likely to spend at least 30 hours'.
+The Kings Report advises that 'Adjudicators typically spend between 34 and 47 hours per adjudication' and that 'The median of total fees charged by adjudicators falls between £12,001 and £14,000'.
+Using the anecdotal research range of 30 to 50 hours of expended time for an adjudication in Ireland results in a fee of between EUR 8,250 and EUR 13,750 at the average hourly rate of EUR 275 per hour, which is again less than the equivalent UK median fee charged as detailed within the King's Report.